Wey and Arun Canal: Wey and Arun Junction Canal

 Josias Jessop (son of the more well known William Jessop) was appointed consulting engineer in 1811.
 It was his first job as an independent consulting engineer since he had established his reputation constructing Bristol Harbour.
 He made an estimate of £72,217 for construction of the canal, which he increased to £86,132 in May 1812, when he re-surveyed the route and part of it was changed.
 A survey was carried out in 1811 by Francis and Netlam Giles for an alternative, 37 mi long, from the Croydon, Merstham and Godstone Railway at Merstham to Newbridge, via Three Bridges, Crawley and Horsham.
 A petition was presented to Parliament, but the scheme got no further.

-An Act of Parliament received the Royal Assent on 19 April 1813, entitled "An Act for making and maintaining a navigable Canal, to unite the Rivers Wey and Arun, in the counties of Surrey and Sussex".
+An act of Parliament, the Wey and Arun Junction Canal Act 1813 (53 Geo.
+3. c. xix), received royal assent on 19 April 1813, entitled "An Act for making and maintaining a navigable Canal, to unite the Rivers Wey and Arun, in the counties of Surrey and Sussex".
 This authorised the construction of the canal from the Godalming Navigation (an extension of the River Wey) near Shalford, south of Guildford to the northern terminus of the Arun Navigation at Newbridge.
 May Upton was appointed resident engineer in July, and work began.
 Jessop designed all the main structures, including aqueducts, bridges, locks and cottages for the lock-keepers.
 The canal was 18.5 mi long, had 23 locks and was suitable for 30-ton barges.
 Construction was completed in September 1816, having cost £103,000.

 By the time it was opened, however, the war with France was over and thus one of the key reasons for its construction was removed.
 As a result, it was never very prosperous, but did reasonably well.
 Its record maximum: 23,000 tons was carried in 1839.
 However, railway competition hit hard in 1865 with the opening of the Guildford and Horsham Railway, which was in much competition with the canal.
 There were also engineering problems with few sources of water to tap into, compounded by porous subsoils at summit level, which led to water shortages.

-In 1867, some tourists cruised the canal whose trip was the subject of a book called The Thames to the Solent by Canal and Sea, which was published in 1868 by J. B. Dashwood, the same year in which an Act of Parliament authorised closure.
-The canal was offered for sale in 1870, but officially abandoned in 1871, with the land sold to many along its route, although the canal company was not wound up until 1910.
+In 1867, some tourists cruised the canal whose trip was the subject of a book called The Thames to the Solent by Canal and Sea, which was published in 1868 by J. B. Dashwood, the same year in which the Wey and Arun Junction Canal (Abandonment) Act 1868 (31 & 32 Vict. c. clxxiii) authorised closure.
+The canal was offered for sale in 1870, but was officially abandoned on 22 July 1871.
+The land sold to many along its route, although the canal company was not wound up until 1910.